 Traditional & Modern Uses of Mud Cloth in the Home

 While not yet available online, Res Ipsa has designed mud cloth pillow cases similar to our kilim pillow cases.
 Mud cloth has long been used in decorating interiors with its meaningful messages and motifs etched into the cloth.
 From throw pillows to blankets, mud cloth is a very cool, contemporary bohemian look for your living space and it pairs masterfully with a vintage kilim or Boucherouite rug!

 Res Ipsa & Mud Cloth

 We believe in the heritage of mud cloth, and appreciate the beauty this vintage textile evokes.
 Each mud cloth is a unique creation: there is only one.
-We take these handmade vintage fabrics and add a durable leather sole and leather trim to create one-of-a-kind loafers that are comfortable and versatile to wear.
-Stylish, comfortable and versatile, Res Ipsa's mud cloth men's collection is now available online.
+We use patchwork mud cloth to trim a kimono.
+We also take these handmade vintage fabrics, add a durable leather sole, leather trim, and like magic, we create one-of-a-kind loafers and sneakers that are comfortable and versatile to wear.
+Stylish, comfortable and versatile, shop our footwear collections below!

 (Available at Res Ipsa Malibu or by request only: email@example.com)